 The right subclavian artery arises from the brachiocephalic trunk.
-Both the right and left subclavian arteries to divide further into branches and supply the right and left upper limb respectively.
+Both the right and left subclavian arteries divide further into branches and supply the right and left upper limb, respectively.
 The first artery arising from the subclavian artery is the axillary artery.

-As the subclavian artery crosses the lateral border of the first rib it becomes the axillary artery.
+As the subclavian artery crosses the lateral border of the first rib, it becomes the axillary artery.
 The pectoralis minor muscle runs in front of the axillary artery and divides it into three parts.
-First part lies proximal to the muscle, the second part beneath it and the third part distal to it.
+The first part lies proximal to the muscle, the second part beneath it, and the third part distal to it (see image).

 The first part of the artery gives rise to the superior thoracic artery, which supplies blood to the first and second intercostal muscles.

-The thoracoacromial artery, arising from the second part nourishes pectoralis major, pectoralis minor, subclavius, and deltoid muscle.
+The thoracoacromial artery, which arises from the second part, nourishes the pectoralis major, pectoralis minor, subclavius, and deltoid muscle.
 It also supplies blood to the shoulder joint.

-The lateral thoracic artery, which also arises from the second part of the axillary artery, supplies serratus anterior muscle, and the skin and fascia of the anterolateral thoracic wall.
+The lateral thoracic artery, which also arises from the second part of the axillary artery, supplies the serratus anterior muscle and the skin and fascia of the anterolateral thoracic wall.

-The anterior circumflex humeral artery and the posterior circumflex humeral artery, both arising from the third part of the axillary artery anastomose around the neck of the humerus.
-Both of these arteries supply the deltoid muscle and other muscles around the surgical neck of the humerus.
+The anterior circumflex humeral artery and the posterior circumflex humeral artery, both arising from the third part of the axillary artery, anastomose around the neck of the humerus.
+Both arteries supply the deltoid muscle and other muscles around the surgical neck of the humerus.

 The subscapular artery is the largest branch of the axillary artery, arising from its third part.
-It further divides into the scapular circumflex artery and thoracodorsal artery.
+It further divides into the scapular circumflex artery and the thoracodorsal artery.
 The former supplies blood to the teres major, teres minor, and infraspinatus muscle.
-The later supplies to the latissimus dorsi muscle.
+The latter supplies blood to the latissimus dorsi muscle.

-As the axillary artery descends the lower border of teres major muscle, it becomes the brachial artery.
+As the axillary artery descends the lower border of teres major muscle, it becomes the brachial artery (see image).
 This also marks the lower border of the axilla.

-The brachial artery runs down the arm to end at the neck of the radius, where it divides into radial and ulnar arteries.
-It usually runs a superficial course in the arm, just below the deep fascia and gives off its branches.
+The brachial artery runs down the arm, ending at the neck of the radius, where it divides into radial and ulnar arteries.
+It usually runs a superficial course in the arm, just below the deep fascia, where it branches out.

-The profunda brachii artery is a deep branch of the brachial artery, passes posterior to the shaft of humerus and supplies the posterior compartment of the arm.
+The profunda brachii artery is a deep branch of the brachial artery.
+It passes posterior to the shaft of humerus and supplies the posterior compartment of the arm.
 It terminates by dividing into radial collateral and middle collateral arteries.
-The former supplies the medial part of triceps and anconeus muscles while the later supplies the lower lateral part of the arm.
-Both of them form a rich anastomotic network around the elbow joint.
+The former supplies the medial part of triceps and anconeus muscles, while the latter supplies the lower lateral part of the arm.
+Both arteries form a rich anastomotic network around the elbow joint.

 The radial artery begins at the neck of the radius and passes laterally along the forearm.
-Proximally, it only has one branch, i.e., radial recurrent artery.
-As mentioned above, it anastomoses with the radial collateral artery and supplies the lateral side of the elbow.
-The further course of the radial artery is discussed below under palmar arches.
+Proximally, it has only one branch, the radial recurrent artery.
+As noted, it anastomoses with the radial collateral artery and supplies the lateral side of the elbow.
+(See also “Palmar Arches,” below.)

 The ulnar artery passes along the medial aspect of the forearm.
 The anterior and posterior ulnar recurrent arteries originate from the proximal part of the ulnar artery.
 They anastomose with the superior and inferior ulnar collateral arteries.
-Both of them supply the medial side of the elbow and proximal portions of the flexor muscles of the forearm.
+Both arteries supply the medial side of the elbow and proximal portions of the flexor muscles of the forearm (see image).

-As we move distally, the ulnar artery gives off another branch called common interosseus artery, which supplies the deep structures of the forearm and further divides into anterior and posterior branches.
+As the body moves distally, the ulnar artery branches out into another branch called the common interosseus artery, which supplies the deep structures of the forearm and further divides into anterior and posterior branches.

-The posterior branch gives off interosseus recurrent artery, which anastomoses with the middle collateral artery around the elbow joint.
+The posterior branch branches out into the interosseus recurrent artery, which anastomoses with the middle collateral artery around the elbow joint.